Kompjoeter/KompjoeterArchived/README.md

-*"28 year old creator, currently living in a town in the north of the Netherlands, hoping to move to Zwolle.
-Interested in front-end, design, vector art, and anything ADHD."*

 # I like to go on the computer.
-The computer is my all time favorite pastime thing!

-I love exploring new software, creating [digital art](https://www.artstation.com/kompjoeterjonk), and playing games.
-Since a few years now I'm leveling up!
-Learning to code and making [fun, pretty and sometimes useful programs myself.](https://github.com/Kompjoeter)

-Other than that I'm constantly developing new or improved strategies to stay optimally focused, productive yet healthy, while living with an ADHD brain.

-While I do mean to share about my own findings, I'm always interested to learn more about ADHD, and ADHD & productivity.

-Hit me up!

 <a href='https://twitter.com/KompjoeterJonk'>Twitter</a>

-*P.S: Take a walk through my repos, there's some nice stuff out there.
+*Take a walk through my repos, there's some nice stuff out there.
 Here are some examples:*

   <ul>
  <li><b>One-Page 'Informative' Website + Animated Header (HTML, CSS, SVG) </b><a href="https://kompjoeter.github.io/GAS-Hand-Animation/">Live Project</a>-<a href="https://github.com/kompjoeter/GAS-Hand-Animation">Project Repo</a>